Tropical storm Mindulle hits Greater Tokyo leaving one dead, while Typhoon Kompasu causes one man to drown in Hokkaido.

 Japan is being slammed by yet another tropical storm.

-The storm, named Lionrock, comes hot on the heels of two other storms that hit Japan in the last nine days.
+The storm, named Lionrock, comes hot on the heels of two other storms that hit Japan in the past nine days.

 Tropical Storm Kompasu grazed the east coast of Honshu, before slamming into the northern island of Hokkaido on August 21.